SentimentAliens/Sentiment-Annotation-Corpus/README.md

 - **Sentiment Annotated Corpus.xlsx** — The dataset containing the 501 annotated sentences and their corresponding sentiment labels from two annotators.
 - **Sentiment Annotation Guideline.pdf** — The official documentation describing annotation procedures, decision rules, and label definitions.
+- **divide_into_sentences.py** — A preprocessing script used to segment raw text into individual sentences.
+The script prepares data for sentence-level sentiment annotation and downstream NLP tasks where sentence granularity is required.
+The script performs the following operations: reads raw text input (single file or collection of files), splits text into sentences using punctuation-based boundary detection, outputs sentence-segmented text in a format suitable for annotation or further processing.

 ---